github/docs/content/copilot/github-copilot-enterprise/copilot-pull-request-summaries/about-copilot-pull-request-summaries.md

 When a user requests a summary, {% data variables.product.prodname_copilot_short %} scans through the pull request and provides an overview of the changes made in prose, as well as a bulleted list of changes with the files that they impact.

+The only supported language for {% data variables.product.prodname_copilot_for_prs %} is English.

 {% data variables.product.prodname_copilot_for_prs %} uses a simple-prompt flow leveraging the {% data variables.product.prodname_copilot_short %} API, with no additional trained models.
 This utilizes the generic large language model.

 ### Response generation